The King of Fighters '96: Reception

+Sales

 In Japan, Game Machine listed The King of Fighters '96 in their September 1, 1996 issue as being the most-successful arcade game of the month.
 According to Famitsu, the AES version sold over 33,323 copies in its first week on the market.
 Electronic Gaming Monthly editors named The King of Fighters '96 their Neo Geo Game of the Year, calling it "an excellent packaged deal for any fan of 2-D sprite-based fighting games."
 GameSpot noted that the game helped start "a modest resurgence in the sales of AES consoles and cartridges."
 During its release week, the Sega Saturn port of the game sold 109,752 copies in Japan.
 As of 2004, the sales had gone to 155,116.

+Critical response

 The game received both praise and criticism from video game publications, which commented on its new additions in regard to gameplay and characters.
 The four reviewers of Electronic Gaming Monthly gave the Neo Geo AES version a 7.5 out of 10, citing the huge roster of fighters and retention of the series's strong playability.
 Game Master Mook regarded it as the most fun fighting game from the franchise at the time of its release thanks to the new mechanics, such as Max Mode, and also praised its new characters.
 In regard to the Orochi Collection, Nintendo Life said that while The King of Fighters '96 and The King of Fighters '97 were more enjoyable than the previous games, they were still overshadowed by The King of Fighters '98, which was considered the best game in the entire franchise.
 1UP.com noted the game to be unbalanced in comparison to its prequel, stating that projectile attacks needed to be improved.
 The emulated Virtual Console release for Wii obtained a good review by Nintendo Life based on the improvements SNK added to the title, such as balancing the gameplay and the movements of characters; however, the review also criticized the audio.
 HardcoreGaming noted that several characters had aerial techniques which added more variety to the cast, despite still failing to balance the cast.
 Nevertheless, HardcoreGaming praised the new gameplay elements that made the game unique when compared to the previous two installments.
 Upon being ported to the PlayStation 3, Akihabara noted that the biggest feature that every player would be looking forward to using would be the Online Mode, and added that the game still stood out in modern times, thanks to its variety of playable characters.